nprapps/nprapps.github.com/_posts/2016-06-17-scraping-tips.markdown

 The code for the Armslist scraper is [available on Github](https://github.com/nprapps/armslist-scraper).

+## Can you scrape?

+Scraping is a complicated legal issue.
+Before you start scraping, make sure your scraping is acceptable.
+At minimum, check the terms of service and robots.txt of the site you'd like to scrape.
+And if you can talk with a lawyer, you should.

 ## Data model classes

 The Armslist scraper encapsulates scraped data in model classes.